 Andrew started his career in the NHS in 2004 and joined NSS as an analyst in 2006.
 After working on a variety of different projects broadly focusing on Health and Wellbeing profiles has recently undertaken the role of Data Scientist.
 He has a general interest in technology and acts as an Open Data champion for NSS.

-As 2013 Saltire Foundation Fellow, I have recently finished an executive and leadership training in Babson College, Boston.
-This programme helped me develop and comprehend my entrepreneurial and leadership skills, which combine to my strong life science background to develop my interest in drug development and pharmaceutical field.
+As 2013 Saltire Foundation Fellow, Manuelle has recently finished an executive and leadership training in Babson College, Boston.
+This programme helped her develop and comprehend entrepreneurial and leadership skills, which combine with a strong life science background to develop her interest in drug development and pharmaceutical field.

 Ken has 15 years of experience with health and social care data with particular knowledge in A&E data, Health and Social Care, and data on Older People.
 He has experience in Data Science and has a growing interest in Python and Machine Learning.
 He was also a mentor at the past Future Health Product Forge.